jsim2010/paper/README.md

 # paper

-A terminal-based editor with goals to maximize simplicity and efficiency.
+A terminal-based text editor with goals to maximize simplicity and efficiency.

 This project is very much in an alpha state.

-Its features include:
-- Modal editing (keys implement different functionality depending on the current mode).
-- Adding support for Language Server Protocol.
-- Extensive but relatively simple filter grammar that allows user to select any text.

-Future items on the Roadmap:
-- Utilize external tools for filters.
-- Add more filter grammar.
-- Implement suggestions for commands to improve user experience.

-### Development
+## Development

 Clone the repository and enter the directory: